SDM uBasic Commands

 send_data

-This command sends three bytes of data to an external device by flashing the Print LED.
+This command sends two or three bytes of data to an external device by flashing the Print or autofocus LED's.

 The protocol is very simple and is described in the section